Yask00/JavaScript/Typescript/W3S/ReadMe.md

         }
     }
     ```
-    A class can implement `multiple` interfaces by listing each one after implements, separated by a comma like so: `class Rectangle implements Shape, Colored {`
+    * A class can implement `multiple` interfaces by listing each one after implements, separated by a comma like so: `class Rectangle implements Shape, Colored {`
-    Classes can be written in a way that allows them to be used as a `base` class for other classes without having to implement all the members.
+    * Classes can be written in a way that allows them to be used as a `base` class for other classes without having to implement all the members.
 This is done by using the `abstract` keyword.
-Members that are left unimplemented also use the abstract keyword.Abstract classes cannot be` directly instantiated`, as they do not have all their members implemented.
+Members that are left unimplemented also use the abstract keyword.
+Abstract classes cannot be ` directly instantiated`, as they do not have all their members implemented:
     ```ts
     abstract class Polygon {
         public abstract getArea(): number;